jolouie7/webuy-frontend/README.md

 # Webuy

 Webuy is a E-commerce site where you can sell your products to many users.

 ## Technologies used
 Ruby on Rails, PostgreSQL, React, Redux, Stripe API

+## Features
+- Sign Up, using JWT
+- Sign In, using JWT
+- Add and Delete items to cart, using LocalStorage
+- Checkout, Using Stripe API

 # Replace with Visuals